mulesoft-consulting/mule-module-buffer-aggregator/README.md

 Mule Buffer Aggregator
 ======================

-This module allows to buffer the payloads of the incoming messages and send them as an aggregated message when the buffer reaches the maximum threshold or is flushed.
+This module allows to buffer incoming messages and send them as an aggregated collection when the buffer reaches the maximum size or is flushed.
-It is possible to crete groups which will act as separate buffers.
+It is possible to crete aggregation groups which will act as separate buffers.
 When a buffer is flushed the incoming message order is preserved.

 Read the [complete user guide](https://github.com/mulesoft-consulting/mule-module-buffer-aggregator/blob/master/GUIDE.md).